vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

 - When the global display of footer is not enabled, setting `footer: true` means displaying the default footer.

-- If you fill in a string, it will be inserted into the footer as the content of the footer with `v-html` command, so you can fill in HTMLString.
+- If you fill in a string, it will be inserted into the footer as content with `v-html` command, so you can fill in HTMLString.

 ### copyright

-The `copyright` field is used to set the copyright information of a specific page.
+The `copyright` field is used as copyright information of a specific page.
 It also supports HTMLString (useful when you cite an article and the article uses a specific license).

 When setting `displayFooter: true` in theme options, you can also set `copyright: false` to hide the copyright information in a specific page.

-## Example
+## Examples

-- Enable the default footer text:
+- Display default footer text:

   ```md
   ---